xaneeshax/Airbnb-Analysis/README.md

     * Host ID: ID of the host assigned by Airbnb
     * Name of the Host: Owner of the listing
     * Location: Manhattan, Brooklyn, Queens, Bronx, Staten Island
-    * Neighbourhood: the neighbourhood the listing is located in (ex: Harlem, Midtown)
+    * Neighborhood: the neighbourhood the listing is located in (ex: Harlem, Midtown)
     * Latitude: Coordinate of the listing
     * Longitude: Coordinate of the listing
     * Listing Space Type: Private Home vs Entire home/apt